Earn your M.P.A., graduate certificate in nonprofit management or public management, dual M.P.A./J.D. or accelerated

 With flexible evening, off-campus and online courses, the majority of our students are full-time working professionals.
 However, we also welcome full-time pre-service professionals with a demonstrated interest in public service.

-Susan T. Gooden, Ph.D., professor of public administration and policy, is the 2016 president of the American Society of Public Administration.
+Susan T. Gooden, Ph.D., professor of public administration and policy, was the 2016 president of the American Society of Public Administration.
 Gooden is the former vice president of ASPA, the largest and most prominent professional association for public administration.

 Learn to lead, govern and manage nonprofit organizations collaboratively, thoughtfully and ethically.
 Earn this 15-credit certificate separately or simultaneously with the M.P.A.